advancedblockchain/pyjulia_skeleton/post/pyjulia.md

 # Setting up a Mixed Python + Julia Project

-Now we have all the individual pices, the skeleton of a mixed Python + Julia project can look something like this:
+Now we have all the individual pices, the skeleton of a mixed Python + Julia project.
+The full code is hosted on [GitHub](https://github.com/jmmshn/pyjulia_skeleton), but we will discuss all the different parts of this skeleton repo below.
+The struture of the project is as follows:
 ```
 .
 ├── Project.toml